-4.2 CHANGING THE I/O DISTRIBUTION
+4.2 CHANGING I/O DISTRIBUTIONS

 We reproduced the encoder-decoder model of Bunel et al. (2018) and trained it using the provided synthetic training set with the teacher-forcing maximum likelihood objective.
-On the existing test set, our model achieves 73.52% generalization accuracy, slightly higher than the 71.91% accuracy reported in Bunel et al. (2018).
-Generalization accuracy denotes how often the model's output is correct on both the 5 I/O examples shown to the model and the remaining held-out 6th I/O example.
+On the existing test set, our model achieves 73.52% generalization accuracy, slightly higher than the 71.91% accuracy reported in (Bunel et al., 2018).
+Generalization accuracy denotes how often the model's output is correct on the 5 I/O examples shown to the model and the remaining held-out 6th I/O example.

 To test how the model may be sensitive to changes in the I/O examples used to specify the program, we created new test sets by sampling new input grids and running them on each of the programs in the existing test set to obtain new I/O pairs.
-By keeping the programs themselves the same, we avoid inadvertent changes in the inherent difficulty of the task (the complexity of the programs to be synthesized).
+By keeping the programs themselves the same, we avoid inadvertent changes in the inherent difficulty of the task.